wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 ## Results

 This experiment was far less clear-cut as I would have hoped.
-Upon plotting, identifying definite points of performance crossover is difficult.
-Simply attempting to identify points of crossover requires plotting on a tiny x-scale.
+Upon plotting, identifying definite where vectors do better is difficult.
+The **only** clear trend is that _Rust_’s performance is consistently better than _Java_ and _JavaScript_.

 _Rust_ was not only the fastest, but the most regular of the tested languages.
 This looks like the classic O(1) versus O(n) charts taught.